agent-netizen/chibi-cli/docs/02_cli_guide/help.md

 ---

 # The `help` Command
-You can use `help` command to know about the usage of a specific command.
-It shows a command's available args, flags and a small info about what that command does.
+The `help` command provides information about the usage of a specific command, including available arguments, flags, and a brief description of its functionality.
 For example:

 ```shell
 $ chibi --help